 Surprise 2018 participants Iceland will play their third ever World Cup match against a familiar face in Croatia, a team they have faced on six prior occasions in qualification.
-A breakthrough first win over the Croatians at their home ground helped secure first place in their group and automatic progression at their European rivals’ expense, and they will come into this match looking to do likewise.
+A breakthrough first win over the Croatians at their home ground helped secure first place in their group and automatic progression at their European rivals’ expense, and they will come into this match looking for another crucial victory.

 This is an intriguing matchup simply because both teams have very recent history, a rare commodity in international soccer.
 Each team recorded a win over the other in qualifying; both keeping a clean sheet on their home turf.
 On a neutral venue, the logical outcome is a draw, although Croatia boast a far more accomplished squad and should really be winning this matchup.

-On paper, it should be a straight forward victory for Croatia here, although the odds suggest it will be a close match.
-Croatia start as favourites, paying -119, while the draw is quite low at +250 and boosts the theory that this match will finish level.
-Iceland are the outsiders, although not miles out of contention at +333.
+Croatia start as favourites, paying +108, while the draw is quite low at +248.
+Iceland are the outsiders, although not miles out of contention at +242.